ERLKDev/AdHoc-Monitor/README.md

 To add an extra status:

-1. Add the status to the Status enum.
+1. Add the status to the [NodeStatus enum](adhocmonitor/src/main/java/nl/erlkdev/adhocmonitor/NodeStatus.java).

 2. Add the status to the monitor visualization process [config.ini](monitor-program/config.ini) to select the color of the status